maryrosecook/closures-and-process-workshop/README.md

 * The investigator pastes Code Sample 1 (below) into `investigate.js`.
 They try to answer the question in the comment.
 They investigate by changing and running the code sample.

+* The investigator spikes their investigation.
+No TDD: we want a fast process for trying out ideas.

 * As the investigator investigates, they keep a detailed written log.
 Each log entry has this format:

 ```